emidiovaleretto/candy-care-dublin-ecommerce/README.md

  - The **Model** manages the data and is represented by a database.
 A model is basically a database table.
  - The **View** receives HTTP requests and sends HTTP responses.
 A view interacts with a model and template to complete a response.
 It is in **View** where the application logic is present.
  - The **Template** is basically the front-end layer and the dynamic HTML component of a Django application.
+The **Template** layer handles the staticfiles such as CSS, JavaScript and Images.

 Below I show how the application architecture was designed, based on Django's MVT pattern structure.